-- Complete 100 hours of supervised child advocacy service, Form A and B
+- Complete 100 hours of supervised child advocacy service

-- Earn a final grade of at least “C” in the following courses:
+- Earn a final grade of “C” or better in the following courses:

-5. Earn a GPA of 2.75 in the General Education Core Courses
+Earn a GPA of at least 2.75 in the General Education Core Courses

 6. Maintain an overall GPA of at least 2.50